sciZer0/7/v/README.md

 As an element of Creator Thanksgiving Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30, where people around the world may give their thanks in tokens (donations) to the most useful in-their-opinion creators of digitizable things (incl. creators of ideas and code).
 Also, through buying NFTs of the creators.

-*Eventually, there might be people on social networks who are searching for creators eligible for donations, making the lists.*

-*Some of names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.*